 Consequently, minimizing the dangers of handling flammable and combustible liquid chemicals requires proper training and equipment.

-Without proper ventilation, the handling of flammable substances has a good chance to create an explosive atmosphere.
+Without proper ventilation, the handling of flammable substances has a good chance of creating an explosive atmosphere.
 It is essential to work only in well-ventilated areas or have a local ventilation system that can sufficiently remove any flammable vapors to prevent an explosion risk.

 Because two of the three primary elements for a fire or explosion usually exist in the atmosphere inside a vessel containing a flammable liquid (fuel and an oxidant, usually oxygen), it is also critical to eliminate external ignition sources when handling such liquids.
 Sources of ignition can include static discharge, open flames, frictional heat, radiant heat, lightning, smoking, cutting, welding, and electrical/mechanical sparks.